WHO WE ARE

 WHAT WE DO

 The “Food Backpack for Kids” program fills the hunger gap on weekends during the school year.
-The caring staff at Siuslaw and Mapleton Schools has identified approximately 74 children at risk of weekend hunger and work seamlessly with our program to place food directly in their hands.
-This partnership protects the child’s dignity and fills their empty stomachs on weekends.
+Approximately 74 children are at risk of weekend hunger in the Siuslaw and Mapleton School Districts.
+Our partnership with the schools protects the child’s dignity and fills their empty stomachs on weekends.
 All community partners share the same vision and concern..."Together, no child will go hungry".

 Volunteers fill weekend food packs and deliver them to the Siuslaw and Mapleton Elementary School Offices.
 On Fridays the food packs are then distributed privately at the Boys & Girls Club and Twilight After School programs into the backpacks of the children most at risk for weekend hunger.
 Only the school staff knows their identity.
 Sending ready to eat food home with the children from school places the food in their hands so they will have three meals on Saturday; and three meals on Sunday.
 On three-day weekends, the children receive three meals for Monday.
 Packing volunteers rotate four menus every month to provide nutrition and variety for the children.
 Each weekend children go home with a backpack filled with shelf staples as well as fresh nutritious food including items such as bread, cheese, oatmeal, tuna, macraroni and cheese, pasta and applesauce.
 The food is nutritious, easy to open, as well as simple to prepare, to accomodate a variety of home circumstances.
 Seasonal fresh fruit and vegetables are included as available.